LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * Don't get too hung up on the tools, they can only get you so far
 * Record your notes, just type them up somewhere, for comparison later, don't even worry too much if you don't know which SC to fail something against, just do what you can
 * We have tonnes of guides on here now, feel free to consult them, if you find a component that smalls funny, or indeed, any other accessibility-related websites
+* You tested an element on one page, it now appears on another, it looks the same, but is is?
 * Take your time, it's not a race, it's a learning exercise

 ### One final word of warning